Skip to main content

 • Best for: Small, precise doses

 The 30-unit syringe offers the highest precision.
 Each unit marking is wide and easy to read.
-If your calculated dose is under 30 units, this syringe gives you the most accurate measurement.
-Works well for peptides like BPC-157 (typical doses of 5-10 units) or sermorelin.
+If the calculated dose is under 30 units, this syringe provides the most accurate measurement.
+It works well for peptides like BPC-157 (typical doses of 5-10 units) or sermorelin.

 How to Read the Markings